junxit/us-congress-bills-117/metadata.md

 - 2022-07-18 — Introduced in House
 - 2022-07-18 — Introduced in House
 - 2022-07-18 — Referred to the House Committee on the Judiciary.
+- 2022-07-19 — Considered as unfinished business. (consideration: CR H6859)
+- 2022-07-19 — Considered under the provisions of rule H. Res.
+1232. (consideration: CR H6719-6728)
+- 2022-07-19 — DEBATE - The House proceeded with one hour of debate on H.R.
+8404.
+- 2022-07-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-19 — On passage Passed by the Yeas and Nays: 267 - 157 (Roll no. 373). (text: CR H6719)
+- 2022-07-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+8404, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Jordan demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-07-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 267 - 157 (Roll no. 373).(text: CR H6719)
+- 2022-07-19 — Rule H. Res.
+1232 passed House.
+- 2022-07-19 — Rule provides for consideration of H.R.
+8294, H.R.
+8373 and H.R.
+8404.
+Provides for one of hour of general debate on each bill as well as one motion to recommit.
+Amendments are made in order.
+Resolution also provides for en bloc suspension authority.
+H. Res.
+1230 is considered adopted.
+- 2022-07-19 — Rules Committee Resolution H. Res.
+1232 Reported to House.
+Rule provides for consideration of H.R.
+8294, H.R.
+8373 and H.R.
+8404.
+Provides for one of hour of general debate on each bill as well as one motion to recommit.
+Amendments are made in order.
+Resolution also provides for en bloc suspension authority.
+H. Res.
+1230 is considered adopted.
+- 2022-07-19 — The previous question was ordered pursuant to the rule.